UltraMessaging/um_python/README.md

 but if not, it will simply use all of the default topic resolution multicast group.
-If your internal network has other programs running that use UM's default topic resolution multicast group, this test program has the ability to disrupt those programs.
+If your internal network has other programs running that use UM's default topic resolution multicast group, **this test has the ability to disrupt those programs**.
+Informatica recommends creating a "um.cfg" file with multicast groups that do not interfere with other instances of UM.

 # Using the API